austral-electronics/ThunderballH7/README.md

  - **Test COM2 to COM5 in RS232 RX only mode**
     - With a Binder 620 to RS232 RX only DB9 cable (see Datasheet for wiring) and another USB <->RS232 adapter
     - Open another PuTTY serial console (Serial, COMy, 115200 bauds)
-    - Connect this cable to COM2
+    - Connect this RS232_RX cable to COM2
-    - Send any character with this console, you must see "COM2:X" in the COM1 console
+    - Send any character with this COM2 console, you must see "COM2:x" in the COM1 console
     - Test COM3 to COM5

  - **Test the bootloader software jump**
-    - This method may be necessary on older hardware versions or products using the USB device mode, that do not set BOOT0 by powering with a USB-C cable.
+    - This method may be necessary on products using the USB device port, that do not set BOOT0 by powering with a USB-C cable.
     - Press 'b' in the COM1 console
     - Test the bootload with STM32CubeProgrammer

 ## 5. MODIFY THE DEVICE CONFIGURATION WITH STM32CUBEMX <a name="cubemx"></a>